-Here’s some great advice from communication strategist and humorist Ken Futch, based on his experience when he was one of the nation’s leading salesmen with AT&T.
+Here’s some good advice from communication strategist Ken Futch, based on his experience when he was one of the nation’s leading salesmen with AT&T.

 “Never Begin The Conversation By Telling What You Can’t Do.
 Tell What You Can Do.”

 Let’s say you’ve been asked to prepare a report.
 The president calls in the morning and tells you to have the report on his desk by two that afternoon.
-There’s no way you can meet his expectation.
+You know there’s no way you can meet his expectations.

 Here’s another example.
-A customer with very bad credit signed up for an expensive computer network.
-When the salesman found out about the bad credit, he contacted the customer and told the customer that the company would not be able to install the network.
+A customer with very bad credit signed up for an expensive computer package.
+When the salesman found out about the bad credit, he contacted the customer and told the customer that because she had bad credit the company would not be able to make the installation

 The salesman’s boss was furious.

-Here, in effect, is what the sales manger said: “I’m not unhappy with you for not installing the system for somebody with really bad credit.
+Here, in effect, is what the boss said to the salesman: “I’m not unhappy with you for not installing the system for somebody with really bad credit.
 What I’m unhappy about is the way you communicated with the customer.
-You have humiliated the customer, and she will never do business with us again, even if that company improves its credit.
-What you should have said was, “We will be happy to install the computer network, and can begin immediately.
+You humiliated the customer, and she will never do business with us again, even she improves her credit.
+What you should have said was, “We will be happy to proceed with yourborder and we can begin immediately.
 We will need a 100% deposit to get started.”

 The sales manager was saying, “Give the customer the responsibility to tell you what he/she can’t do, not what you can’t do.”